Abooby1/code-for-photop-bots-/README.md

 If you are using VSCode instead of replit, go to database.js and change what database you want it to have.

-With this code in your photop bot, you can connect your bot and let people use their EcoBot money to buy items from your bot! (to add your bot, dm: Abooby#5598 in discord)
+With this code in your bot, you will use photop-client to its highest limits!
+Also, you can add your bot into the EcoBot marketplace!
+(Ads, others buy items with their EcoBot money, and much more | To add your bot, dm: Abooby#5598 in discord)

 Info: